 Defence is not a competence of the EU, but its member states do work together on a number of defence-related issues, including research on defence technologies and joint military deployments.
 The UK’s involvement in these programmes will be affected by its decision to leave the EU.
 It also has important bilateral arrangements with individual member states, including France and Poland.

 The UK participates in EU security and defence initiatives through the Common Security and Defence Policy (CSDP).
-The CSDP was set up by the UK and France following the St Malo Summit of 1998 in response to the perceived failure of the EU to address the challenges of the Balkan wars.
+The CSDP – previously known as the European Security and Defence Policy – was set up by the UK and France following the St Malo Summit of 1998 in response to the perceived failure of the EU to address the challenges of the Balkan Wars.
 It was designed to allow EU member states to combine their security and defence efforts should the need arise.

 Under the CSDP, EU member states pool funding and resources to achieve agreed common goals, including: